 Independent living is usually accessed privately and based on local housing and hospitality market rates.
 For people seeking supportive housing, publicly subsidized options are available for low-income seniors by applying through BC Housing’s Seniors Supportive Housing Program.
 Unfortunately, the need through this program is much greater than the number of available subsidized housing units, and wait times can vary.

-How much you will pay depends on the type of housing or care you are accessing, your income level, the region of the province, and what extras or amenities are important to you.
-Public subsidies are available for assisted living, long-term care, and home health services.
+How much you will pay depends on factors such as the type of housing or care you are accessing, your income level, the region of the province, and what extras or amenities are important to you.
+Public subsidies are available for assisted living, long-term care, and home health services in B.C.

 Publicly subsidized housing options are available for low-income seniors by applying through BC Housing’s Seniors Supportive Housing Program, with tenants generally paying 50 per cent of their gross income as rent or a fixed amount in some cases.
 Wait times for this program can vary and it’s difficult to predict when a suitable unit will become available.

-Publicly subsidized Home Health care services are means-tested, which means a senior will be assessed based on their income.
-Services are free for seniors receiving Old Age Security (OAS).
 For private pay home health services, the average rate is approximately $40 per hour.
-Accessing private pay services provides benefits such as increased flexibility and broader scope of service delivery including home support services.
+However, costs can vary depending on the provider and the level of care or support required.
+Accessing private pay services offers benefits such as greater flexibility and a broader range of service options, including non-medical home support services.

 In some cases, a senior may be eligible for publicly subsidized care, but may also have the resources to access private pay services.
 If this is the case for you, it is important that you explore your options.